Ribbit-Network/ribbit-device-manager/README.md

     ]
 }
 ```
+## Browser Access
+Since we don't have a homepage dashboard yet, below are the two webpages that you will need to be able to access all respective functionality.
+The remaining info will be presented to you on these pages.
+* `localhost:8080/` : signup page
+* `localhost:8080/login` : login page

 ## Ribbit REST APIs
 The APIs available are listed below and can be accessed by using a separate API tool such as postman.